 The voice of the general aviation aircraft electronics industry.

-Founded in 1957, the Aircraft Electronics Association represents nearly 1,300 member companies in 41 countries, including government-certified international repair stations specializing in maintenance, repair and installation of avionics and electronic systems in general aviation aircraft.
+Founded in 1957, the Aircraft Electronics Association represents nearly 1,300 member companies in more than 40 countries, including government-certified international repair stations specializing in maintenance, repair and installation of avionics and electronic systems in general aviation aircraft.

 What is the AEA?